I coach men who look capable on the outside but know something's off on the inside.

 Change Happens When You Decide

-For years I was overweight and I'd try diets casually, but nothing stuck because I wasn't fully committed.
+For years I was overweight.
+I'd try diets casually, but nothing stuck because I wasn't actually committed.

 Then I hit a point where staying the same cost more than changing.
-I got serious about my diet and health and lost 24kg in six months.
+I decided.
+Lost 24kg in six months.

 That taught me something I bring to every client: change doesn't happen when you feel ready.
-It happens when you decide, then structure your life so the decision has teeth.
+It happens when you decide, then build your life so the decision has teeth.

-Six years ago, I returned to martial arts after dabbling in boxing and karate when I was younger, then drifting away in my 20s and 30s.
-My brother convinced me to join a 20-week MMA program with him; COVID shut it down halfway through, but it got me back to disciplined training.
+Five years ago, I returned to martial arts after dabbling in boxing and karate when I was younger, then drifting away in my 20s and 30s.
+My brother convinced me to join a 20-week MMA program with him.
+COVID shut it down halfway through, but it got me back to disciplined training.

 I'm trained in mindset and performance coaching, NLP, men's work facilitation, and therapeutic modalities.
-But credentials aren't what makes the work effective.
+But credentials don't do the work.
+You do.

-What makes it work is this: we get brutally clear on what you actually want.
+Here's how it works: We get brutally clear on what you actually want.
 We identify the patterns keeping you stuck.
 Then we build simple systems, habits, and standards that match the life you say you want.

 Clear direction.
 Honest reflection.
-Accountability that keeps you moving.
+Accountability that won't let you slide.

-If you've been functioning without fulfillment, if you're ready to stop performing strength and start living it, book a call.
+If you're done performing strength and ready to live it, book a call.

 Bring the truth.
 We'll build a plan.